bthate/genocide/docs/index.rst

  doing.

- GENOCIDE provides a IRC bot that can run as a background daemon for 24/7 a day presence in a IRC channel.
-You can use it to display RSS feeds, act as a UDP to IRC gateway, program your own commands for it and have it log objects on disk to search them.

  | correspondence is under **EM_T04_OTP-CR-117_19**
  | genocide start is set at **05-10-2018**

- GENOCIDE is placed in the Public Domain, no COPYRIGHT, no LICENSE.
+ **GENOCIDE** is placed in the Public Domain, no COPYRIGHT, no LICENSE.

 EXAMPLES
 ========